Tobacco Studies Program

 - Complete or have completed HSERV 556 for 2 credits or HSERV 558 for 3 credits (please contact us if you have already taken HSERV 558 for 2 credits)

-- Facilitate one TSP journal club meeting on a tobacco related topic of choice
+- Facilitate one TSP journal club meeting on a tobacco related topic of choice and attend the remaining journal club meetings during the year

 - Present a journal club session and one other research, final project, or practicum poster to your Department, School, Program, Agency or Conference (HSERV 558 final project will also fulfill this requirement)